IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 * Choose the deployment space you created previously by clicking on the name of the space.

-* In your space overview, select the model name that you want to create a deployment for just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy`:
+* In your space overview, select the model name that you want to create a deployment for just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy` (If you've already created an *Online* deployment for this model, click `+ New Deployment`):

 > Note: There may be more than one model listed in them 'Models' section.
 This can happen if you have run the Jupyter notebook more than once or if you have run through both the Jupyter notebook and AutoAI modules to create models.
 Although you could select any of the models you see listed in the page, the recommendation is to start with whicever model is available that is using a `spark-mllib_2.3` runtime.